 A good course or workshop is like a good story: it must weave a combination of related readings, exercises, and assignments into an overarching narrative, rather than cobble together a group of exemplars packaged by genre.
 Exploring the evolution of genres and disciplines and questioning their bounds, my students and I engage with open rather than closed traditions and try to thoughtfully articulate the literary, artistic, and cultural lineages out of which we write: not in a vacuum, not works of genius, but rather wedded to communities and production processes that make language itself a living and malleable medium.

 Having taught at the university-level for over a decade, both undergraduate and graduate students, I have designed many creative writing, literature, and cross-disciplinary courses.
 My classes encourage varied explorations and range from entry-level introductions that cultivate craft and curiosity, to more advanced theme-based workshops and critical literary courses, to surveys exploring literacies of genre evolutions over history and textual artifacts across media.
-My rigorous and untraditional creative writing workshops (examples include “The Literary Hybrid,” “The Art of Text,” “(un)Writing the Book,””Writing in the Museum”) are bolstered by critical discourse and inquiries, where students become not only active writers but also active editors and collaborators.
+My rigorous and untraditional creative writing workshops (examples include “The Literary Hybrid,” “The Art of Text,” “(un)Writing the Book,” “Writing & the Museum,” “Tectonic Essays”) are bolstered by critical discourse and inquiries, where students become not only active writers but also active editors and collaborators.
 I am committed to the editorial process, to collaborative and varied modes of critiquing and peer review, and to traditional and non-traditional assignments, including fieldwork and archival research.
 My experiences with a variety of technology platforms (including Moodle, Blackboard, WebCT, WordPress, and others) allow me to incorporate listening and viewing modules among reading and writing assignments.
 My versatile expertise and experiences have been useful to students from diverse disciplines and backgrounds, and my student evaluations have been consistently excellent.

 My hope for all of my students is to cull from my courses how to be creative thinkers, how to manifest creative thinking through writing: to be curious, to play and make mistakes and try again, to pare and polish and relish process as much as product, to seek out and participate in varied resources and experiences, to accept and give constructive criticism, to use language in innovative, thoughtful, complex yet clear ways—and to take these lessons beyond the workshop’s end.
 I am deeply committed to mentoring: investing in students as they investigate their craft and questions, recommending readings (and viewings and listenings), and introducing them to various contemporary literary and artistic communities to round out their sense of what it means to be a working writer and thinker.
 Writing (like speaking, or sign language, as the case may be) is the fundamental base of communication, so the ability to use language creatively and skillfully will benefit not only future writers, but also future scientists, artists, economists, historians, doctors, musicians, and so on.
 In our fractured world, the ability to communicate—across a classroom table, across disciplines, across national boundaries—holds the promise of community building.
 That is why to me, depending on how writing is taught, it can be more than a tangential or precious part of the curriculum, but rather centrally related to and generative for all disciplines: a way for students to explore how language can foster communication across whatever subjects and fields.